 Types of Residencies

-A fourth category is an award presented annually by the society through the Australian National University’s School of Art Emerging Artist Support Scheme (EASS).
+A third category is an award presented annually by the society through the Australian National University’s School of Art & Design Emerging Artist Support Scheme (EASS).

 Residents in this category will receive: